Honda Prelude: Prelude Motegi

 Honda also released a special edition fifth-generation Prelude, called Motegi.
-The name of this special edition derives from the 'twin-ring Motegi' motor-racing circuit, located in Haga District, Tochigi, Japan.
+The name of this special edition derives from the Twin Ring Motegi motor racing circuit, located in Haga District, Tochigi, Japan.
 This track was built in 1997 by Honda as part of their effort to bring the IndyCar series to Japan.

 The Motegi edition Prelude featured an OEM Honda body kit, 17-inch Honda alloy wheels, lowered sports suspension and a Motegi badge on the trunk lid.
 All of these items, with the exception of the trunk lid badge, were optional on non-Motegi models.

+Sixth generation (BF1; 2025)

+The Prelude nameplate has been revived for a hybrid electric concept car, showcased at the 2023 Japan Mobility Show.
+Another example finished in red made its debut in July 2024 at the Goodwood Festival of Speed, where the Prelude was also confirmed for a European release.
+The revival of the Prelude nameplate is part of Honda's recent revival of old nameplates, such as Passport and Integra.

+The new Prelude will serve as a replacement for the discontinued Civic and Accord Coupes and is set for global release in 2025.
+The model features a new drive mode, Honda S+ Shift.
+This is the first Prelude with liftback body shape, as the older generation models were 2 door coupe with sedan-like trunk.

+Japanese models went on sale on 5 September 2025.

 Sales

 Sales weakened beginning with the third generation Prelude, particularly due to competition from Honda's other offerings.
 The sixth-generation Accord coupe received an exclusive front fascia, rear tail lights, wheels and many other body panels, now being marketed alongside the Prelude with shared brochures in Canada, yet its sedan roots gave it much more utility than the comparatively cramped Prelude, and the option of a V6 engine gave North American buyers an appealing alternative.
 The sixth-generation Civic Si coupe was considerably less expensive than the Prelude as well, while also providing better fuel economy ratings.
 The Honda S2000 was another offering that while more expensive than the Prelude, offered rear wheel drive, a six-speed transmission, 40 extra horsepower, and a convertible top.
 The exterior dimensions of the Prelude were no longer in compliance with Japanese government regulations, and the additional costs resulting from this contributed to the popularity of smaller Honda products.
 US sales figures below.